 This way, if the value of your portfolio does fall, the profit in the CFDs would help you offset these losses, enabling you to retain your portfolio without incurring any significant loss to its overall value.

-The US Dollar and Japanese Yen rose as the Canadian Dollar trimmed lo... read more
+The anti-risk Japanese Yen may gain as the sentiment-linked Australian... read more